wp-plugins/running-time/readme.txt

 *	`specified_date_howold` - Date to measure age of blog from
 	Options: **1st January 2007**, or any date of your choice
 	Settings: **'1st January 2007'**, or any date of your choice

+You can also call the function by placing `<!--runningtime_howold-->` in the content of your page or post.
+This will output the default output of the how old function, currently there is no way to override the default options when placing the function in your page or post.

 == Example Uses ==